Medical Evacuation Travel Insurance

 What is a medical evacuation in health insurance?

 Medical evacuation insurance covers the cost of urgent medical care in an emergency to the most appropriate care facility.
-The insurance can even reimburse you for going home for medical reasons to the USA.
+The insurance can even reimburse you for going home to the USA for medical reasons.

-If you need to be transported, either to your home country or to the closest suitable medical facility, Emergency Medical Evacuation offers transportation services.
-When you are stabilized, the plan may bring you home; however, you should confirm this with your insurance provider.
+If you need to be transported to your home country or the nearest suitable medical facility, Emergency Medical Evacuation offers transportation services.
+Once you are stabilized, the plan may allow you to return home; however, you should confirm this with your insurance provider.

-How much is medical evacuation from Europe to the US?
+How much does a medical evacuation from Europe to the US cost?

-The average American medical evacuation is $25k per person based on the latest estimates.
+The average Cost of a medical evacuation for an American is $25k per person, based on the latest estimates.
 In Europe, costs could be up to $50,000.
 A nurse escort typically costs $11,000 within North America and $24,000 from Europe to North America.

 Source: Travelex Travel Insurance’s latest report on medical evacuation costs.